My Cat Has a Heart Murmur - Causes, Symptoms and Treatment

 See files for Cats

-When our cat comes close to us, whether sleeping on our lap or curling up beside us, we can use this closeness to monitor their health status.
+When our cat comes close to us while we rest, we can use this proximity to monitor their health status.
 Unfortunately, some issues are more obvious to detect than others.
-While we can feel our cat's heart beating when they are laying on top of us, not all of us will know what a normal heartbeat should sound like.
+While we can feel our cat's heart beating when they are laying on top of us, not all of us will know what a normal cat heartbeat should sound like.
 This is the case with heart murmurs in cats.
 A heart murmur causes abnormal noises to present with the cat's heartbeat, something which is distinguishable from an irregular heartbeat.
-This is why we need to know the other clinical symptoms of feline heart murmurs to look out for.

 What is a heart murmur in cats?